johan162/bayescalc/README.md

 ## Overview

 BayesCalc is a command‑line tool and Python library for exploring joint and conditional probabilities over Bayesian networks.
 Load a model, ask questions like `P(Disease|Test)` or `IsCondIndep(A,B|C)`, and get immediate answers.
 Use it interactively, via CLI batch commands, or as a library.
+In terms of system size there is no hard upper limit but in practice given the speed of Python and the naive implementation there is a practical limit with around 15 variables for Boolean systems and 7-10 multi-valued variables depending on the specific cardinality.

 Quick links:
 | Doc | Description |